When Luxury Starts to Burn: Moët Hennessy’s Crisis and the Future of Fine Wine

 It’s what we explored in how wine is evolving in a post-climate change world: terroirs are shifting, yes, but so are hearts.
 People want meaningful wine now, not just marketable wine.

-But even their top brands are seeing softening demand.
-Champagne shipments are down globally.
-China’s luxury market has cooled.
-And even in the U.S., shelf space is being claimed by innovative new producers, not legacy labels.
+But even their top brands are seeing a softening demand.
+Champagne shipments are down globally, China’s luxury market has cooled, and even in the U.S., shelf space is being claimed by innovative new producers, not legacy labels.
+The empire will survive, it always does, but the moat around the castle is shrinking.

 What About Jay-Z’s Champagne?